 Building international cooperation

-Since 1969, NATO’s Science for Peace and Security (SPS) Programme and its precursors have supported cooperative activities that tackle environmental security issues, including those that are related to defence.
+Since 1969, NATO’s Science for Peace and Security (SPS) Programme and its precursors have supported cooperative activities that tackle environmental security issues, including those related to defence.
 Since NATO began working with partner countries in the 1990s through its scientific activities, partners have listed environmental security as a top priority, requesting NATO’s support for cooperative activities to address those issues that threaten the security of their country and beyond.

-In order to better coordinate its activities, NATO joined five other international agencies to address environmental issues that threaten security in four vulnerable regions (Southeast Europe, Eastern Europe, South Caucasus and Central Asia.
+To improve coordination of its activities, NATO joined other international agencies to address environmental issues that threaten security in four vulnerable regions: Southeast Europe, Eastern Europe, the South Caucasus and Central Asia.
 These agencies include the European Union (EU), the Organization for Security and Co-operation in Europe (OSCE), the Regional Environmental Center for Central and Eastern Europe (REC), the United Nations Development Programme (UNDP), the United Nations Economic Commission for Europe (UNECE) and the United Nations Environment Programme (UNEP) under the Environment and Security (ENVSEC) Initiative.
-As a first step, ENVSEC facilitated regional meetings with relevant stakeholders (experts, non-governmental organisations authorities, governmental authorities and international donors) to consult and agree on regional maps highlighting priority issues that are a threat to security.
+As a first step, ENVSEC facilitated regional meetings with relevant stakeholders (experts, non-governmental organisations’ authorities, governmental authorities and international donors) to consult and agree on regional maps highlighting priority issues that are a threat to security.
 As a second step, ENVSEC raised funds to address the identified issues.
-The NATO SPS Programme mainly supported capability-building through projects that helped NATO partner countries with equipment, travel, training and stipends.
-(For more information visit www. envsec.rec.org)

 Boosting emergency response

-The Alliance is also actively engaged in coordinating civil preparedness and civil emergency response to environmental disasters.
-It does this principally through its Euro-Atlantic Disaster Response Coordination Centre (EARDCC), which was launched following the earthquake disaster in Turkey and Greece at the end of the 1990s.
+The Alliance is also actively engaged in coordinating civil preparedness and civil emergency response to disasters.
+It does this primarily through its Euro-Atlantic Disaster Response Coordination Centre (EADRCC), which was launched in response to the earthquake disaster in Türkiye and Greece at the end of the 1990s.
 Prior to the EADRCC, NATO had a disaster assistance scheme in place to assist member countries.
 It was developed in 1953, following the deadly floods that hit northern Europe, and the Netherlands in particular.

 Energy security – critical energy infrastructure protection

-Energy efficiency in the military
+Energy efficiency and innovative technology in the military

-Recognising the vital need to provide safe and reliable sources of energy for operations, the supply of which can cause severe security challenges for fuel convoys and armed forces, NATO started in 2011 a Smart Energy initiative that brought together NATO stakeholders and national experts from the public and private sector.
-NATO Heads of State and Government declared in Wales in 2014 that NATO will “[...] continue to work towards significantly improving the energy efficiency of our military forces, and in this regard we note the Green Defence Framework.”
+Recognising the vital need to provide safe and reliable sources of energy for operations, the supply of which can cause severe security challenges for fuel convoys and armed forces, NATO started a Smart Energy initiative in 2011 that brought together NATO stakeholders and national experts from the public and private sectors.
+At the Wales Summit in 2014, NATO Leaders declared that NATO will “[...] continue to work towards significantly improving the energy efficiency of our military forces, and in this regard we note the Green Defence Framework.”

 Diversification of energy sources can also enhance mission endurance and operational effectiveness.
-By using a variety of energy sources and integrating innovative technologies into military platforms and systems, including ‘smart’ grids that exploit renewable energy and energy storage technologies, front line operations can maintain the required levels of effectiveness for longer periods without the need to rely on conventional fuels.
-In addition, such systems as well as hydrogen fuel cells can provide additional benefits such as reduced noise and heat signatures, and contribute to the blueprint for military systems, platforms and capability generation.
+By using a variety of energy sources and integrating innovative technologies into military platforms and systems, including ‘smart’ grids that exploit renewable energy and energy storage technologies, military operations can maintain the required levels of effectiveness for longer periods without the need to rely on conventional fuels and while reducing their environmental footprint.
+Such systems, as well as hydrogen fuel cells, can provide additional benefits like reduced noise and heat signatures.

-Currently, two dedicated NATO groups are addressing environmental protection while promoting cooperation and standardization among NATO and partner countries, as well as among different NATO bodies and international organisations that regularly attend as observers:
+Currently, two dedicated NATO groups are addressing environmental protection while promoting cooperation and standardization among NATO member and partner countries, as well as among different NATO bodies and international organisations, which regularly attend as observers:

 - The Specialist Team on Energy Efficiency and Environmental Protection (STEEEP) (under the Maritime Capability Group "Ship Design and Maritime Mobility", which reports through the NATO Naval Armaments Group to the Conference of National Armaments Directors).